The spectrum of Dirichlet-to-Neumann maps for radial conductivities: Introduction

 Therefore, denoting for $k\in\IN_0$

 one has that $\Lambda_\ga$ is completely determined by its spectrum

 In other words, characterizing radial DtN maps amounts to characterizing their spectra.

 Since constants are always solutions to \eqref{e:cond_problem}, one always has $\lambda_0[\ga]=0$.
-We will show that the rest of the eigenvalues of a radial DtN map have a very rigid structure: they can be expressed in terms of moments of radial functions.
-For $h\in L^1(\IB^d)$ define
+Also, if $\ga$ is identically $1$ in $\IB^d$, one has $\la_k[\ga] = k$, for all $k\in \N_0$.
+In general, we will show that the rest of the eigenvalues of a radial DtN map have a very rigid structure: they can be expressed in terms of moments of radial functions.
+For $g\in L^1(\IB^d)$ define

 where $|\IS^{d-1}|$ denotes the measure of the unit sphere.
 The following holds. \begin{main-theorem} Let $d\ge 2$, and let $\gamma \in W^{2,p}_\rad(\IB^d)$ \footnote{Throughout this article, the subscript $\rad$ added to some function space over $\IB^d$ will mean that we are considering the subspace of its radial elements.} with $d/2<p \le \infty$ be a conductivity.
-Then there exists a function $\gae \in W^{2,1}_\rad(\IB^d,\IR)\subset \cC^1(\ol{\IB^d} \setminus \{0\})$ such that
+Then there exists a function $\gb \in W^{2,1}_\rad(\IB^d,\IR)\subset \cC^1(\ol{\IB^d} \setminus \{0\})$ such that

 and